Secretary Report – June 2022

 www.okcmagic.club

-The names of the performers were placed into a basket and one name was drawn.
-Jonathon Taylor became the proud owner of the Magic Tea Kettle Book.
+The names of the performers were placed into a hat and two names were drawn.
+David Teeman became the proud owner of signed lecture notes and Kevin Brasier took home a card magic DVD.

 Lee Woodside